Kids in School

-Children and teenagers that behave badly do so because of reasons such as the following:
+Children and teenagers that behave badly do so because of these reasons:

 They are jealous of you.
 This may be for better marks in class, or that your parents drive you to school in a big car, or that you have a bike and they don't.
 You might never learn what it is; it could be some tiny thing you have that they don't, but they feel they are in competition with you in some way.

-Studies have found, too, that bullies pick on individuals they believe they can easily intimidate, especially those that don't have a large crowd of friends to support them.
+Studies have found, too, that bullies pick on individuals they believe they can easily intimidate, especially those who don't have a large crowd of friends to support them.

 Targets of bullying

-There are common groups of children/teenagers that become targets of bullying.
+There are common groups of children/teenagers who become targets of bullying.

 Have a look at these celebrities.
 All of them were bullied.
-They didn't deserve that, but luckily, they survived and eventually grew up learning to respect themselves.
+They didn't deserve that, but luckily, they survived and eventually grew up learning to respect and shield themselves.

 It just goes to show, anyone can be bullied.
 It's not just you.
+You are not alone.
 Be strong, read advice on this site and, most importantly, get help from grown-ups.
+Believe in yourself.

 Bystanders and enablers